sugarlabs/musicblocks/README.md

 Music Blocks, using `cd path/to/musicblocks/`.

-3. After you are in `path/to/musicblocks/` directory, install the dependencies using the following command
+3. After you are in `path/to/musicblocks/` directory, install the dependencies using the following command:

+(Ensure you have Node.js and npm installed before running this step)

     ```bash
     npm install